mheap/nexmo-developer/_documentation/en/tools/postman.md

 For example if you imported the Verify API description, you'd be able to choose "Verify Request" from the left hand bar, and get a ready-made request to use.
 Go ahead and add the fields you need:

 * Your API credentials!
-For Verify API that's the `api_key` and `api_secret` fields and you can find these details in your account dashboard
+For Verify API that's the `API_KEY` and `API_SECRET` fields and you can find these details in your account dashboard
 * The phone number to Verify (remember to use E.164 format)
 * The name of the brand doing the verifying (you can choose anything here as you are only testing things)
 * Set the `format` value in the path parameters section to `json`